- 1 Common Symptoms

 “What is the difference between sadness and Depression?”

-As you can see from the wonderful video above, depression is quite different from the usual sadness.
+As you can see above, depression is quite different from the usual sadness.

 Depression happens ALL the TIME even when there can be no obvious triggers.
 It is also much much more severe than the usual sinking sadness that everybody feels time to time.
 Sadness is very much a normal human emotion.